DevBilalAhmad/UrbanRentVista/README.md

-Here's a README template for your project "Urban Rent Vista":

----

 # Urban Rent Vista

 Urban Rent Vista is a comprehensive real estate rental platform designed to make finding a rental property simple, efficient, and enjoyable.
 This project aims to provide users with a seamless experience in searching, viewing, and renting properties.